 - Tighten the knot.

 Never forget to tighten the knot because any loose knot can easily come undone.
-When you tie-in yourself, make sure the knot is finished neatly so it would be easier to check for cinches and mistakes.
-During a fall, the trace eight knot can cinch up really tight and would become difficult to untie.
+When you tie in yourself, make sure the knot is finished neatly so it would be easier to check for mistakes.
+During a fall, the trace eight knots can cinch up tight and would be difficult to untie.

-The double fisherman’s bend.
 Also known as the grapevine knot, it is used to tie together two ends of a rope of equal or unequal sizes.
 The ends are tied together to form a circle that does not easily come undone.
-This knot is commonly used for tying off cord threaded through a nut.
+This knot is commonly used for tying off a cord threaded through a nut.

 Since it is reliable and safe because of its many twists, the double fisherman’s bend is used as a backup to secure the ends of the tie-in knot.
 This knot can also be used to tie webbing runners.